 Related Read: The Role of Electronic Health Records (EHR) in Home Health Rehabilitation

 Even though EHRs and PHRs are built and managed differently, they’re most powerful when they connect.
-The real value shows up when clinical data from doctors meets personal insights from patients.
+The real value shows up when doctors’ clinical data meets patients’ insights.
 When that happens, care becomes more complete—and more human.

 As digital health continues to evolve, the connection between these two record types is not just a nice-to-have—it’s becoming the standard for informed, personalized, and proactive care.